Frequently Asked Questions

 2. Each workout has a detailed description with scaling options and sometimes extra videos to help you know what to do.

 3. Anytime you aren’t sure.
 Ask.
-You can use the chat feature in the app to post any question about scaling or modifications.
+You can use the chat feature in the app to post any questions about scaling or modifications.
 Helping you get what you need is what we’re here for.